John Scott, 9th Duke of Buccleuch: Personal life

 The Duke was in the headlines in October 2003 when the Madonna with the Yarnwinder by Leonardo da Vinci was stolen from Drumlanrig Castle.
 It was found in October 2007, one month after the Duke's death.

 The Duke died after a short illness at one of his three homes, Bowhill House, in Selkirkshire, Scottish Borders, in the early hours of 4 September 2007.
 He was survived by his wife, daughter, and three sons (ten grandchildren and two great-grandchildren).
 The Duke was buried on 11 September 2007 among the ruins of Melrose Abbey, next to his parents.
 His cousin the Duke of Gloucester was among the 2,500 guests who attended the burial ceremony.

-Descendants

-Through his daughter, Lady Charlotte-Anne, he was a grandfather of Comte Boniface Louis Albert Charles de Castellane (born 1993), Rose Jane Michèle Elisabeth de Castellane (born 19 June 1996), and Pierre John Boniface de Castellane (born 11 April 2003).

-Through his youngest son, Lord Damian, he was a grandfather of Alexander Edward James Montagu Douglas Scott (born 13 February 2002), Georgia Lucy Alice Montagu Douglas Scott (born 11 August 2006), and Orlando John Sebastian Montagu Douglas Scott (born 27 March 2009).